dr0pdev/skillswap/README.md

 ## 🙏 Acknowledgments

 - Supabase for the amazing backend platform
-- OpenRouter for unified AI model access
+- Google Gemini for AI capabilities
 - Tailwind CSS for beautiful styling
 - React team for the incredible framework